 Then we’ll schedule an Initial Consult.
 We’ll walk through all elements of your situation, one step at a time.
 You’ll know exactly what to expect from the process, from us, and your investment.
 Whether you decide to retain our services right away or sometime in the future, this foundational planning session is unlike the preparation you will get anywhere else.

 Finally, we’ll schedule a design meeting where we get to work so your life can start moving forward again.

 Disagreement and dispute can destroy the most important relationships.
 While many people see my tough exterior, what they might not realize is that I’m fighting hard to bring people together.

 I’m driven by the life events that have defined who I am today.
 From losing my younger brother to a vehicle accident and a best friend to domestic violence, to building and managing my own businesses and navigating my own divorce.
 I’ve sued people and I’ve been sued.
 I know how challenging legal disputes can be, and I bring all of that experience and empathy to my clients.

 You’ll benefit from my experience:

-I’ve focused my career by continuing to provide legal services in the areas of family law, estate planning, real estate, oil and gas, and I currently serve the cities of Medora, South Heart, and Belfield as their municipal attorney.
+I’ve focused my career by continuing to provide legal services in the areas of family law, estate planning, real estate, oil and gas, and I currently serve the City of Medora as their municipal attorney.